kermitt2/biblio-glutton/doc/Build-Databases.md

 #### PMID and PMC ID

-Launch the following command and go grab a coffee - the PMID/PMCID/DOI mapping file will be automatically donwloaded when using this command, as well as the Open Access file for setting the correct license to Open Access full text files:
+Launch the following command and go grab a coffee - the PMID/PMCID/DOI mapping file will be automatically downloaded when using this command:

 ```sh
 ./gradlew pmid
 ```

-As of March 2022, the latest mapping covers 34,310,000 PMID, with 25,661,624 having a DOI (which means 8,648,376 PMID are not represented in Crossref and do not have a DOI).
+The mapping is 360 MB; to reuse a copy already downloaded rather than fetch it again, give it with `-Pinput=/path/to/PMID_PMCID_DOI.csv.gz`.

+The records hold the three identifiers and nothing else.
+Up to August 2026 the command also read NCBI's FTP list of open access articles, `oa_file_list.txt`, for a license and a full text location per PMC ID; NCBI removed that list, with the tarballs it pointed to, and neither field was served by any endpoint, so they are gone.
+Open access links come from OpenAlex alone.

 #### HAL archive